micro-manager/micro-manager.github.io/_pages/Velleman_K8055.md

 channel (for instance, the value '3' will set channels 1 and 2).
 The shutter will switch the active channels on and off.

-{% include Note text="To use the digital outs, one needs to provide input voltage (5-30V) to the Clamp and Grnd pins on the K8055 board." %}
+{% include notice icon="info" content="To use the digital outs, one needs to provide input voltage (5-30V) to the Clamp and Grnd pins on the K8055 board." %}

 On Mac OS X you will need to download and unpack [Media:k8055-utbm-osx-kext.Tar.gz](Media:k8055-utbm-osx-kext.Tar.gz "wikilink"),